 Dana has had a long and varied journey, and her credits include feature films, TV, shorts, television commercials, awards show segments, public service announcements, interstitial programming, documentaries and music videos.
-She held President of Production, Director of Broadcast Business Affairs and Director of Broadcast Production titles at several companies before forming her own production company.
+She is a writer, producer and director and moves seamlessly between these disciplines depending on the project.

 Dana has produced in India, Brazil, Ireland and South Africa.